KroSheChKa/BasketBot/README.md

 ---

-    I would love to optimize the bot to any scale, but I'm afraid that's probably impracticable with these technologies.
+    I would love to optimize the bot to any scale, but I'm afraid that's probably impracticable.

 I created it for me and for my own pleasure, to learn new and interesting solutions and features, as well as to break the records of other players XD (It really makes me feel more confident and fulfilled).